'Glimmer'

 Person-centred planning approaches for young people and organisations

-Accordingly, we are particularly keen to welcome opportunities to support parents and their babies ♥ We are also keen to collaborate with specialist social, emotional and mental health (SEMH) settings, and to work with children and young people in vulnerable groups, including those with care experiences and those who have been excluded (or are at-risk of exclusion) from mainstream settings.
+Accordingly, we are especially keen to welcome opportunities to support new parents/carers and their babies ♥ We also value collaboration with specialist social, emotional and mental health (SEMH) settings, and welcome opportunities to work with children and young people in vulnerable groups, including those with care experiences and those who have been excluded (or are at-risk of exclusion) from mainstream settings.

 Current GPS Services